Covering these three aspects of global shipping will help close the sale.

 The core of your shipping tier strategy is the carrier.
 Each shipping tier needs a carrier that can provide the services that best meet the buyer’s needs.
 Make sure your “Express” carriers have the capability to provide fast delivery, paying close attention to the criteria for sending items “Overnight.”

 Beyond the more notable carriers, there are many companies around the world that can provide last-mile delivery to more remote areas or regions where the big players have not yet developed fulfillment capacity.
-Picking the right shipping partners will enable you to optimize your shipping tiers and rules of engagement.
+Picking the right international shipping partners will enable you to optimize your shipping tiers and rules of engagement.
 If speed is more important to the customer, make sure the option is there for quick delivery.
 If the customer prefers the lower cost, make sure you offer them a less expensive shipping option.

 3. Landed Cost Settings